Knaval10/React.js/README.md

     - The transpiled JS is pushed to the browser using Hot Module Replacement (HMR).

-    - React’s HMR runtime swaps the old module with the new one in memory.
+    - Browser’s HMR runtime swaps the old module with the new one in the cache memory. # React generates the HMR runtime during initial rendering # The HMR runtime continuously tracks the module change and does HMR

-    - React re-renders and reconciles, and the DOM is updated accordingly.
+    - React re-renders and reconciles, and the DOM is updated accordingly to reflect the changes as UI on the browser.

 - When State Updates